redsanket/spark/external/starling/guide/data/index.rst

 ---------------------

-Data is collected every night, but trends are computed initially on a monthly basis possibly improved in future.
+Data is collected every night, but trends are computed initially on a monthly basis, possibly improving in the future.

 How is it Collected?
 --------------------

-A predefined workflow that triggers a series of steps where in the first step will copy configured log files in the Hadoop ecosystem into the cluster.
-A subsequent step would extract information from the log file and store the data into a scalable store such as Hive.
-The raw log files can then be removed after the workflow completes.
+A predefined workflow triggers a series of steps, the first of which copies log files from Grid clusters into the Starling warehouse cluster. the specific log files and clusters are defined by configuration.
+A subsequent step extracts information from the log files and stores it into Hive.
-This workflow will be scheduled to run on a recurring basis.
+This workflow is executed by Oozie on a recurring basis.

-Users can execute an ad hoc query against this warehouse.
-We also propose to have a workflow that triggers a series of predetermined computation of trends from this warehouse and results stored in the same warehouse or an SQL store.
+Users can execute an ad hoc query against the data via HCatalog.

 Data Retention Policy
 ---------------------

-The retention policy depends on the data set.
+The retention policy depends on the dataset.
 Generally though, we retain some data between one and two years.

 Data Warehouse
 ==============